cloudozer/disco/docs/indp.md

 ### Open questions

+#### Pinging to test a connection
-1. The current version of the protocol assumes that a connection can be tested only by sending packets to a port and waiting for the response.
+The current version of the protocol assumes that a connection can be tested only by sending packets to a port and waiting for the response.
 Thus, we do not separate two different events:
 - disconneting nodes physically pluging off the wire from the port or swiching off